List of EastEnders characters introduced in 2010: Grace Olubunmi

 Upset with the amount of litter around the streets, she urges Mercy and Fatboy to volunteer to pick it up.
 She takes Mercy's friends, Zsa Zsa Carter (Emer Kenny) and Leon Small (Sam Attwater), to get their GCSE results and says she used to be a teacher.
 The next month Leon breaks one of her commemorative plates and Fatboy tries to create a new one in the hope Grace will think it is real, but she does not fall for it.
 However, she praises Fatboy for his eventual honesty and displays the plate with her others.
 However, when she discovers Mercy has been serving drinks in Alfie Moon's (Shane Richie) illegal den, she berates her granddaughter and says Fatboy has corrupted her.
 Grace overhears Dot Branning (June Brown) planning to collect jumble for her church.
 Grace collects the jumble instead, leaving Dot upset.
 They quote bible passages to each other to try to show who is in the right, but Grace later admits that she is lonely and just wanted to meet new people.
 The next day, Mercy tries to get Grace and Dot to make up, by suggesting Grace work in the launderette.
 Grace puts some shirts in a broken washing machine, which annoys Dot, and after Grace gets it open Dot is still not happy.
 Grace later gives Dot her CV to give to her boss, and Dot says there is not a job for her but Grace tells her that Jesus disagrees.

 The next day, Grace asks Dot if she has looked at her CV yet.
 Dot says Grace is overqualified as she used to be a teacher.
 Grace says she will not be teaching again as she was dismissed from her last job.
 Later, Dot finds a tin of cakes in the launderette with a note from Grace saying it was not about the job.
 Dot visits Grace and offers her a few weeks work while Dot is away.
 Grace feels honoured, and tells Dot she was dismissed for slapping a pupil.
 Dot thanks her for her honesty.
 However, when Dot joins a local choir that Grace is a member of, the pair start quarrelling again, as Dot is unimpressed with the singing standard of the group.
-She later holidays in her native Nigeria but returns in time for the wedding of Prince William and Kate Middleton.
+She later holidays in her native Nigeria but returns in time for the wedding of Prince William and Catherine Middleton.
 She does not watch the wedding, however, as Mercy is leaving because she faces deportation.
 Grace and Mercy say goodbye to each other but as Mercy's taxi drives off, Fatboy stops it and asks Mercy to marry him.
 Grace is opposed to the idea at first, until she realises that Fatboy loves Mercy.